GMC-DRL/MetaBox/README.md

 0. Check out the [Requirements](#Requirements) above.

-1. if you want to run the examples instead of your own agent,you can try `RELOPS` through:
+1. if you want to run the examples instead of your own agent,you can try `MetaBox` through:

     The file architecture should be liked this:

     ```
-    RELOPS
+    src
     │
     └─ Agent
         │